 - At least 17 states require their state governments to establish privacy policies and procedures.

 Globally, governments are enacting new data protection and privacy laws at a rapid pace.
-Aside from the EU’s General Data Protection Regulation (GDPR), there’s new schemes from China, Brazil, India and others.
+Aside from the EU’s General Data Protection Regulation (GDPR), there are new schemes from China, Brazil, India and others.

 So yes, the timing is right.
 NIST’s draft privacy framework (for public comment) is coming soon.
 We’ll be watching!

 To learn more about NIST’s effort, visit www.nist.gov/privacyframework.
-To talk to Sera-Brynn about how privacy considerations can be incorporated into your organization’s information security program and its risk-based decision-making, contract us at firstname.lastname@example.org.
+To talk to Sera-Brynn about how privacy considerations can be incorporated into your organization’s information security program and its risk-based decision-making, contact us at firstname.lastname@example.org.